Country Pride Board of Directors

 He says the interest from other smaller cooperatives to become part of Country Pride in the last few years says something positive about Country Pride.
 “They must feel we’re here for the long haul, or they wouldn’t want to come aboard.
 They must like what they hear and see.”

 Mark Schaeffer believes in cooperatives - that’s why he’s willing to serve on the Country Pride board.
 His commitment goes back to when this Olivet farmer served on the Farmers Oil Company board of Menno prior to the merger with Country Pride.
-He was then named an Associate Director for Country Pride and later a Full Director.
-"I want to serve as a director because I've done business at the co-op as long as I've been farming, and I want to see that the business remains profitable and continues to serve the producers in our community."
+Mark first served as a CPC associate director and then became a regular director and has now served two terms.

 Jerry and his wife, Helen (“Boots”) are family ranchers near White River.
 Their family includes daughters Sarah (Eric) Gropper, Long Valley, SD, Jenny in Pierre, and Jerod.
 They also enjoy spending time with their granddaughters Tawny and Elizabeth.